Getting Started

 The Basics

-Submit your production research via batch jobs
+Submit research computations via batch jobs.

-In addition to the text documentation linked above, we offer video tutorials of most of these steps as well as training courses to help people get started.
+We offer video tutorials of most of these steps as well as training courses to help people get started.

 Learning Curve

-Familiar with HPC, new to ARC
+Familiar with research computing but new to ARC

 Training